anapsix/dynamicinfradays/user/pages/2016-nyc-programme/default.md

 #### <a name="joeb"></a>Joe Brockmeier

 Joe is a RHEL and container evangelist at Red Hat, a long-time participant in open source projects and a former technology journalist.
-Joe has worked as the openSUSE Community Manager, is an Apache Software Foundation (ASF) member, and participates heavily in the Fedora Cloud Working Group.
+He has worked as the openSUSE Community Manager, is an Apache Software Foundation member, and participates heavily in the Fedora Cloud Working Group.

-He is also a music junkie, vim loyalist and fan of polar bears and cats.
+Joe is also a music junkie, vim loyalist, and a fan of polar bears and cats.

 You can find Joe on Twitter at [@jzb](https://twitter.com/jzb).